Symptoms of childhood trauma in adulthood

 Recognizes that the process of working with a therapist may require temporary adjustments in marital relationships.
 This may mean placing certain sexual behaviors or discussions on the back burner.

 However, too often, a trauma therapist disregards the reasonable needs of the partner in service of helping their patient.
 This is understandable.
-But an open-ended "it will take as long as it takes" answer in response to a loving spouse's inquiries may be true but profoundly unfair.
+But an open-ended “it will take as long as it takes” is deeply discouraging.
+A loving spouse’s inquiries are suffering and need some structure and guidance.

 A marriage-friendly therapist understands the tension that trauma work brings to a family.
 They should encourage you to discuss how imbalanced your relationship becomes when trauma recovery is prioritized.